Ohev Sholem Synagogue (New London, Connecticut)

-The Ohev Sholem Synagogue is a historic synagogue building at 109 Blinman Street in New London, Connecticut.
-Built in 1919, the building is good example of the Classical Revival and Colonial Revival style applied to synagogue architecture.
+The Ohev Sholem Synagogue is an historic former Jewish synagogue building, located at 109 Blinman Street in New London, Connecticut, in the United States.

+Built in 1919-1920, the building is good example of the Classical Revival and Colonial Revival styles applied to synagogue architecture.
 The building served a religious function until 1974, when it was sold to a Latino community organization.

-The building was listed on the National Register of Historic Places in 1995 for its architectural significance.
+The building was listed on the National Register of Historic Places in 1995 for its architectural significance, and as part of a multiple property listing of fifteen historic synagogues in Connecticut.

 Description and history

 Ohev Sholem is located west of New London's main business district, on the north side of Blinman Street between Truman and Bank Streets.
 It is a two-story masonry building, built out of red brick mostly laid in Flemish bond.
 Its entry has double doors separated by an engaged column, set in round-arch openings.
 A large circular window stands above the doors, within a large brick archway that encompasses it and the doors.
 Four small windows flank this arch, two on each side.
-The facade is crowned by a stepped segmental arch with short flanking posts.
+The façade is crowned by a stepped segmental arch with short flanking posts.
 The interior has a vestibule area, with stairs leading up to a former gallery (now offices), with the main sanctuary including what appears to be an original chandelier, and a recess in which the ark housing the Torah would have been placed.